VWO Testing

 Lessons

-The reason I invested time doing all this research is to help startups such as mine take an informed decision on how to price their products.
-It is not very obvious that a successful company such as Clicktale, within 2 years, transforms the highest priced plan at the time of launch into their lowest priced plan today.
+The reason I invested time doing all this research is to help startups such as mine make an informed decision on how to price their products.
+It is not very obvious that a successful company such as Clicktale, within 2 years, transforms the highest-priced plan at the time of launch into its lowest-priced plan today.
 They tried all sorts of pricing plans and apparently found that businesses which use their service value it enough to pay at least $99/month.

-As a startup about to get out of beta, what I read from this is that if you provide a product that your users value, don’t fall into trap of selling it at rock-bottom prices (in hopes of compensating it from large volume of users).
+As a startup about to get out of beta, what I read from this is that if you provide a product that your user’s value, don’t fall into the trap of selling it at rock-bottom prices (in hopes of compensating it for a large volume of users).
 Another lesson that I take from this evolution is that it is OK to change pricing if your current plans don’t turn out to be ideal.

 Note: The author owns the screenshots used in the blog.